Programs Comparison

 The visa application processes for the United States, Canada, and Romania differ in terms of personal attendance requirements:

 • United States (F-1 Visa): Applicants are required to attend a mandatory in-person visa interview at the U.S. Embassy or Consulate in their home country.
 The interview is a crucial part of the application process, where applicants must demonstrate their intent to study and return to their home country after completing their education.
+United States embassy does have a fairly high initial application rejection rate, so students have to re-apply twice or even three times to get a successful approval.

 • Romania (Student Visa): Similar to the U.S., Romanian consulates require applicants to personally attend a visa interview.
 This step ensures that the applicant meets all eligibility requirements and intends to study in Romania for the specified duration.
+Romanian embassy has very low visa application rejection rates, less than 1%.

 • Canada (Study Permit): Unlike the U.S. and Romania, Canada does not require a mandatory in-person interview for study permit applications in most cases.
 The process is mainly completed online by submitting the required forms and documents.
 If additional information is needed, applicants may be asked to submit biometrics at a Visa Application Center (VAC) or, in rare cases, attend an interview.
 The entire process can usually be completed via mail and online submissions.
+However, due to recent changes which limit allocation of student permits for each Canadian province, on annual basis, the visa rejection rates for Canadian applications are the highest, Compared to United States and Europe.

 This difference in visa processing procedures can influence a student’s decision when selecting a study destination, as Canada offers a more streamlined and less demanding application process compared to the U.S. and Romania.